puppetlabs/puppetlabs-acl/README.md

  * `child_types`: *Optional.* Determines how an ACE is inherited downstream from the target.
 Valid options: 'all', 'objects', 'containers' and 'none'.
 Default: 'all'.

  * `identity`: *Required.* Determines whose permissions to manage.
 If the specified identity doesn't exist on a node, Puppet creates it.
-Valid options: a user (e.g., 'Bob' or 'TheNet\Bob'), group (e.g., 'Administrators' or 'BUILTIN\Administrators'), or security ID (e.g., 'S-1-5-18').
+Valid options: a user (e.g., 'Bob' or 'TheNet\Bob'), group (e.g., 'Administrators' or 'BUILTIN\Administrators'), or security ID (for example, 'S-1-5-18').

  * `mask`: *Required if `rights => 'mask_specific'` is set.* Indicates rights granted or denied to the trustee.
 If the `rights` element isn't set to 'mask_specific', the `mask` element has no effect.
 Valid options: an integer representing a [permissions mask](http://msdn.microsoft.com/en-us/library/aa394063(v=vs.85).aspx).